christokur/cdk-cognito-userpool-identity-provider-github/docs/API.md

 - *Type:* string

-Custom API description (default: "GitHub OIDC Identity Provider API").

-Appears in API Gateway console and exports.
+Custom description for the API Gateway.

 ---